-Reabrook undertakes applying and continually improving a quality management system that fully meets the requirements of BS EN ISO 9001 and the BRC Global Standard for Consumer Products.
-To support this, we will provide objective evidence that the activities covered by the scope of our registration conform to the required standards.
+We will aim to provide objective evidence that the activities covered by the scope of our registration conform to the required standards.
 To meet these requirements, we are committed to the following principles:

 Our manufacturing process has been reviewed and was a key focus for environmental improvement.
 We achieved ISO 14001 in 2010 which allowed us to put in place an effective Environmental Management System (EMS).
 This means we can identify aspects of our business that impact on the environment and we understand the environmental laws that are relevant to our situation.
 We also regularly produce objectives for improvement and have a management programme in place to ensure we achieve them; a key factor in our strategy for continual improvement.

 Through our Research and Development laboratory we continually develop product ranges to comply with ever changing legislation and ensure that our products continue to provide exceptional value to our customers.